jegali/CPyU/images/README.md

 # Images

-Here you find all images related to the emulation project
+This directory contains all images related to the emulation project.